 The trial of Thomas Diamond Evans and Captain Henry Thorne for misdemeanour in having published a libel on the Hon.
 Frederick William Cadogan, deputychairman of the Submarine Telegraph Company, and in endeavouring to extort money from him by offering to suppress it, has taken place this week in the Central Criminal Court before the Recorder, Mr. Russell Gurney, and has occupied two days.
-On the 5th of August, towards the left armpit, that the principal | Evans made some statements to Mr. Sampson, the City editor of the Times, with respect to the management of the Submarine Telegraph Company, with which he had formerly been connected.
-He was requested to embody his allegations in a letter, which he did three days afterwards, when he again appeared at the City office, accompanied by Captain Thorne, and delivered in the written communication.
-Mr. Cadogan was here charged with visiting the instrument room, reading the despatches, and using the knowledge thus obtained in unfairly influencing the Stock Exchange to his own advantage; with causing the contents of public despatches directing Evans, on one specific occasion, to give precedence to a message of Baron Rothschild's over several others.
-Mr. Sampson declined the responsibility of inand therefore referred Evans and Thorne to Mr. Mowbray Morria, the manager-in-chief of the paper. \mathbf{At} on Mr. Cadogan in fulfilment of an appointment made between two and three in the afternoon.
-He referred to niary affairs.
-It appeared all through that he was acting as the agent of Evans.
-Mr. Cadogan refused to On cross-examination at the trial, Mr. Cadogan made some singular admissions.
-For several years past, he has speculated a good deal in funds and shares, and being discovered-an event he thought all but certain; he stated, in answer to questions : "I am the director of four other companies in the same office and premises.
-Wilful Murder against some person or persons unknown.
+On the 5th of August, Evans made some statements to Mr. Sampson, the City editor of the Times, with respect to the management of the Submarine Telegraph Company, with which he had formerly been connected.
+He was requested to embody his allegations in a letter, which he did three days afterwards, when he again appeared at the City office, ac- proved, and Doyle was sentenced to imprisonment for companied by Captain Thorne, and delivered in the three months.
+The other trial was that of John Green, written communication.
+Mr. Cadogan was here charged | who was indicted for an assault on Moheooddeen, a with visiting the instrument others.
+Mr. Sampson declined the responsibility of inbray Morris, the manager-in-chief of the paper.
+At seven o'clock the same evening, Captain Thorne called visit the same night; said 'it was a pity it should be published;' and made certain hints with respect to pecuniary affairs.
+It appeared all through that he was act-

+On cross-examination at the trial, Mr. Cadogan made some singular admissions.
+For several years past, he has speculated a good deal in funds and shares, and he stated, in answer to questions: "I am the director of four other companies in the same office and premises.
 One is the Railway Signals Company, and another a The bones will be retained at the police-office for the Steam Ferry Company.
 These companies are both in have already appeared in this journal.
 The Judge embryo.
 At times I was constantly in the room where leant towards the supposition that the woman had come